cdlib/eschol-ui/README.md

 ## Developing UI Library Assets

 Whether you are updating an element's style or structure, it's often best to have the element's **jsx** file and related **scss** file open together at the same time.
 For example, this allows you verify that any class name changes made in the HTML are also made in the accompanying CSS, and vice-versa.

+### Using Debugging Tools

+Regularly testing the UI helps make sure you're creating or changing what you want without making larger mistakes that are harder to fix later on.

+#### The Inspector Tool

+A browser's Inspector tool is probably the most useful tool to verify and debug styles as you're building.
+Here's a common development practice:

+1. Browse to the UI library component or layout.
+2. Open your browser's dev tools and pick the Inspector.
+3. Click on the UI element with your pointer and to highlight it.

+From there, you can verify the component's name, style attributes, and parent/child HTML nodes.
+You can also change a style property or create a new one right in the browser to see its effect before you try it within the component's **scss** file in development.

+#### Test Borders

+Another useful tool is to apply a border within any part of your styles in order highlight an element on the screen.
+For example, if you're styling a component and you're not sure your styles are getting applied in the right place, you can temporarily paste any of these three border style properties with Sass variables within your styles:

+* `border: $bred;` (produces a red border)
+* `border: $bblue;` (produces a blue border)
+* `border: $bgreen` (produces a green border)

+These should only be used for testing and not committed into the repo.

+#### Your Smartphone

+The UI Library uses a responsive design throughout, so it's important to verify the UI on a small screen instead of simply your desktop screen.

+The URL that's generated in your desktop browser during the Watch process can also be used on your smartphone browser at the same time.

 ### Updating an Existing Element